 The Growth Faculty Members can watch our interview with Kim Scott by logging into On Demand

 As well, members of The Growth Faculty have access to dozens of interviews with international business authors of the calibre of Kim Scott.
-They can watch the videos, download the audio MP3 file or read the full transcript.
+They can watch the videos, listen to the podcast or read the full transcript.
 As well, members get discounts of up to $250 for The Growth Faculty international speaker live events.
 If you're not yet a member, start your 14 Day Free Trial now